Cognizaunce/Roam-Inn/README.md

       cd roam-inn/backend
       ```

-2. **Setup database | Make sure you have database connection setup in MySQL and database name is "roaminn"**
+2. **Set up Database | Make sure you have database connection setup in MySQL and database name is "roaminn"**

    **1. Run the sql commands in the "Creating SQL.sql"  ---> in project directory**

-   **2. Run the following commands in your terminal once databse schema is initialized | Make sure to replace values according to your connection**
+   **2. Run the following commands in your terminal once database schema is initialized | Make sure to replace values according to your connection**
     ```bash
       export MYSQL_USER=your_username
       export MYSQL_PASSWORD=your_password